lrolofson/twitjudge-py/README.md

 ## license

-twitjudge.py v0.01 is licensed under the GPLv3

-i have no idea why you would want to fork this or even use it but hey, if you want to then by all means go ahead
+twitjudge.py v0.01 is licensed under the GPLv3. i have no idea why you would want to fork this or even use it but hey, if you want to then by all means i won't try and stop you.

 ## disclaimer